Adolf Hitler

 IQ 141

-Adolf Hitler, the leader of the Nazi Party and the Supreme Commander of the Armed Forces, declared that Germany would either become a global power or not at all.
-He was the architect of World War II and served as Germany's Chancellor during the Third Reich.
-He was known throughout the world as the unstoppable "Fuhrer," and he was in charge of the systematic and mass murder of millions of Jews and other non-Aryans who he believed were unfit or inferior to the ideal "Aryan" race.
-He was the father of Nazism and a fervent anti-Semite who tried to create a more expansive and pure nation for German people through his megalomaniacal behavior, which started and ended the Second World War and plunged his nation into oblivion.
-He was well-known for his exceptional leadership abilities and his bubbly personality.
-He was also a prolific writer, artist, and militarist.
+Adolf Hitler, leader of the Nazi Party and Supreme Commander of its Armed Forces, pledged that Germany either become a world power or not at all.
+As architect of World War II and Germany's Chancellor during its Third Reich, Adolf Hitler laid the groundwork for its devastation.
+He was known around the globe as an unstoppable "Fuhrer," responsible for overseeing and organizing the systematic killings of millions of Jews and non-Aryans whom he considered unsuitable or inferior for membership into an ideal "Aryan" race.
+Wilhelm Hitler was widely considered the founder and leader of Nazism; an avid anti-Semite who attempted to create an expansive and pure nation for German people with his megalomaniacal behavior that started and ended World War Two before ultimately sinking his nation into ruin.
+He is known for his exceptional leadership abilities, buoyant personality, and being an accomplished writer, artist, and militarist.

 I - What is Adolf Hitler IQ?